‘Look at the time! Where did it go?’ Does this sound familiar? Become the master of time to increase your writing productivity.

 Ranking the ‘To Dos’

-Prioritizing urgency of deadlines should be top of your mind.
+Prioritising urgency of deadlines should be top of your mind.
 When you’re juggling tasks, it’s easy to lose sight of your goals.
 Set daily targets to make small achievements from one moment to the next.
 Even if the deadlines are self-set, it’s a healthy mental driver to guide and motivate productivity.
 This will provide momentum and triumphs in your daily tasks, building healthy habits.

-‘The only reason for time, is so that everything doesn’t happen at once’ Albert Einstein.
+‘The only reason for time is so that everything doesn’t happen at once’ Albert Einstein.

 Keeping to the flow